Smooth Min-Max Monotonic Networks: Experiments

-All neural network models SMM, MM, and HLL were trained by the same unconstrained iterative gradient-based optimization of the mean-squared error (MSE).

-\subsection{Univariate modelling}
+\subsection{Univariate Modelling}

-We considered three simple basic univariate functions on $[0,1]$, the convex $\fsq(x)=x^2$ , the concave $\fsq(x)=\sqrt{x}$, and the scaled and shifted logistic function $\fsig=(1 + \exp(-10(x-\nicefrac{1}{2}))^{-1}$; see also \cite{yanagisawa2022hierarchical} for experiments on $\fsq$ and $\fsqrt$.
+We considered three simple basic univariate functions on $[0,1]$, the convex $\fsq(x)=x^2$ , the concave $\fsqrt(x)=\sqrt{x}$, and the scaled and shifted logistic function $\fsig=(1 + \exp(-10(x-\nicefrac{1}{2}))^{-1}$; see also the work by \citet{yanagisawa2022hierarchical} for experiments on $\fsq$ and $\fsqrt$.
 For each experimental setting, $T=21$ independent trials were conducted.
 For each trial, the $\ntrain{}=100$ training data points \dtrain{} were generated by randomly sampling inputs from the domain.
-Mean-free Gaussian noise with standard deviation $\sigma=0.01$ was added to target outputs (i.e., the training data sets were typically not monotone as considered by \cite{mikulincer:22}).
+Mean-free Gaussian noise with standard deviation $\sigma=0.01$ was added to target outputs (i.e., the training data were typically not monotone, in contrast to, e.g., the setting considered by \citealp{mikulincer:22}).
 The test data \dtest{} were noise-free evaluations of $\ntest=1000$ evenly spaced inputs covering the input domain.

-We compared SMM, MM, and HLL as well as isotonic regression (Iso) and XGBoost (XG) with and without early-stopping.
+We compared SMM, MM, HLL, LMN as well as isotonic regression (Iso) and XGBoost (XG) with and without early-stopping.
 For $K=6$, the MM and SMM modules have 72 and 73 trainable parameters, respectively.
-We matched the degrees of freedom and set the number of vertices in the HLM to 73.
+We matched the degrees of freedom and set the number of vertices in the HLL to 73; \LMNs\ and \LMNl\ had width parameters 6 and 8 resulting in 61 and 97 trainable parameters, respectively.
 We set the number of estimators in XGBoost to $n_{\text{trees}}=73$ and $n_{\text{trees}}=35$ (as the behavior was similar, we report only the results for $n_{\text{trees}}=73$ in the following); for all other hyperparameters the default values were used.
 When using XGBoost with early-stopping, referred to as \XGval, we used 25\,\% of the training data for validation and set the number of early-stopping rounds to $\lfloor\nicefrac{n_{\text{trees}}}{10}\rfloor$.
 The isotonic regression baseline requires specifying the range of the target functions, and also HLL presumes a codomain of $[0,1]$.
-This is useful prior information not available to the the other methods, in particular as some of the training labels may lie outside this range because of the added noise.
+This is useful prior information not available to the other methods, in particular as some of the training labels may lie outside this range because of the added noise.
 We evaluated the methods by their mean-squared error (MSE).
 Details of the gradient-based optimization are given in Appendix~\ref{app:opt}.